AlexIsOpAf/AlexIsOpAf/README.md

 Three things run through everything I do: **rigor**, **AI agents**, and **games**.
 I build backend services, the infrastructure they run on, and the agentic layer on top: orchestration, RAG pipelines, prompt caching, evals.
-I like software I can defend line by line, and competition that keeps score honestly.
+I like knowing how things work all the way down, and I don't play any games casually.

 My personal mission: *build things that hold up under scrutiny.*